-These two tables show what rent Bron Afon charges for each of type of home.
-The rent levels were approved by Bron Afon’s Board along with a fair way to move all current tenants towards the amount for their home.
+These two tables show what rent we charge for each of type of home.
+The rent levels were approved by our Board along with a fair way to move all curre nt tenants towards the target rent for their home.

-It will mean that some tenants’ rent goes up and some tenants’ rent goes down so the overall amount Bron Afon receives in rent will not change.
+Target rent is about making the rent fair for everyone.
+It will mean that some tenants rent goes up and some tenants’ rent goes down but the overall amount we receive in rent will not change.

-If you sign a tenancy agreement with Bron Afon after Wednesday 27 April 2016 your agreement may also include Service Charges that you will pay for.
+If you signed a tenancy agreement with us after Wednesday 27 April 2016 your agreement may also include service charges that you will pay for.

-These are the costs of the services you receive from Bron Afon which are specific to your home.
-Your rent includes the cost of things like repairs and improvements whereas Service Charges are things like communal cleaning and health and safety checks.
+These are the costs of the services we provide which are specific to your home.
+Your rent includes the cost of things like repairs and improvements whereas service charges are things like communal cleaning and health and safety checks.

 You are only charged for services you receive and these are specific to your home.

-Your rent depends on the number of bedrooms that you have so we have used this definition to answer the question ‘what is a bedroom?’.
+Your rent is worked out based on the number of bedrooms that you have in your home.
+We have used this definition to answer the question ‘what is a bedroom?’.
 This was to make sure the policy is fair to everyone.
-It must have a "minimum floor area of five square metres and an opening window that provides natural light and ventilation”.
-This is the full explanation:

-If you think your home has too many or too few bedrooms because of this definition please contact Bron Afon and we will arrange a survey.
-Give us a call on 0800 111 4242 / 01633 620 111 or email firstname.lastname@example.org
+If you think your home has too many or too few bedrooms because of this definition please contact us and we will arrange a survey.